25/06/2017 by socialistfight

 By Viriato Lusitania

-After winning the presidential election in a country where the president is a sort of constitutional king, in the so called Fifth Republic, Macron has won the Legislature, the Parliamentary elections, with a full majority.
+After winning the presidential election in a country where the president is a sort of constitutional king, in the so-called Fifth Republic, Macron has won the Legislature, the Parliamentary elections, with a full majority.

 But 60 %, mainly of the working class, distrust him and his program.
 Turnout was 48.70% in the first round and 42.64% in the second.
-These are record lows and the lowest-ever votes for the centre-left and centre-right in the legislative elections.
+These are record lows and the lowest-ever votes for the center-left and center-right in the legislative elections.
 In the worker’s constituencies, these abstention percentages went from 70% to 90% with 70% being a low average.
 If we add that to those who didn’t vote for his party “La République en Marche” we see that this is very far from an enthusiastic endorsement of his policies; his candidates got only 32% in the first round and 49%, in the second.
 The other parties, the conservatives or “La Droite” (LR, Les Republicains) or the France Insoumise FI, (Defiant France, Mélenchon) or the PCF (Parti Communiste Français) or the PS Socialist Party or the National Front (FN) has taken more than half of the actual vote but, with the present electoral system in France, they got just a tiny number of MPs.
 He was elected President by 66% but just over 49% of the registered electors and his MPs by a far lesser margin, just 21% of potential voters.

 Marcronism; a reconstitution of French politics